cyzhu/SwiftGrasp/README.md

 * Functionality to input ticker by pre set dropdown list
 * Functionality to input ticker by text input
 * Functionality to check whether ticker is valid
-* Functionlity to pull the financial statement data
+* Functionality to pull the financial statement data
   * Balance sheet
   * Income statement
   * Cash statement